Highpoint2000/ES-Alert/README.md

 ## Notes:

 To use the plugin, you need an active FMLIST account.
-To receive ES Alert notifications via the plugin, you must enable ES email notifications in FMLIST.
-You must also enter your OMID in the plugin's configuration settings.
-After activating the plugin as an admin using the ES Alert button, it checks every minute for notifications for the location.
-Long press of the ES Alert button after an alarm notification has been received opens the ES direction map. - Additionally, a Sporadic E (ES) status indicator can be added to the menu bar, displaying the MUF value.
-Simply set the corresponding variable in the script, as well as for the selected region (NA, EU, or AU).
+To receive ES alarm notifications via the plugin, you must enable ES email notifications in FMLIST.
+You must also specify your OMID in the plugin's configuration settings.
+After activating the plugin as an administrator using the ES alarm button, it checks every minute for notifications for the location.
+A long press on the ES alarm button after receiving an alarm notification opens the ES direction map.
+Additionally, a sporadic E (ES) status indicator is displayed in the menu bar, which, for ES, shows the MUF value for the region selected in the script header (NA, EU, or AU).
+The MUF display can be deactivated using a switch in the web server options.
 ## History:

+### Version 1.3

+- Sporadic E (ES) status indicator added

 ### Version 1.1